miguelPerezOntiveros/framework/README.md

 - should restrict from making pages under admin or using double dots
 - maker_mike Import with drag and drop
 - maker_mike Export should download a yaml file
+- I need a better logo
 - should find a friendlier and more secure way for adding in the query on portlets
-- I need a better logo
+	- build service to get selected tables' columns for the query_columns multiple select field
+- center form, issue on larger tables

 - git ls-files | xargs wc -l